LearnersGuild/curriculum-app/modules/Your-First-HTTP-Server/README.md

 - Can explain why the `body-parser` package is needed
 - Can use cURL to send test requests to the HTTP server
 - Can explain the use cases for the HTTP status codes 200, 404, 500
+- can render HTML using `ejs` templates
+- can respond to an HTTP request with html from a template

 ## Suggested Search Terms